 Finding colors that work well together, however, isn't as difficult as it may seem.
-While there are obviously classic combinations that are tried-and-true—nautical blues and whites; green and gold—there's no reason to return to those same pairings again and again.
+While there are obviously classic combinations that are tried-and-true—nautical blues and whites, green and gold—there's no reason to return to those same pairings again and again.
 Our favorite color combinations of the moment are a little more unexpected and exciting—pairing muted almost-neutrals with super-saturated brights, or putting a fresh and fun spin on some of those "classic" combos to breathe new life into them.
 In short?
 There's a whole world of color out there, and the prettiest pairings haven't been worn out yet—not by a long shot.

 If you're looking to infuse some new hues into your home, look no further.
 These buzzy and brilliant palettes are just the thing to have you looking at your space in a whole new way—whether you're ready to take the plunge with a new paint job, or just pepper in some new throw pillows to get the look.

-Sage & Greige
+Sage and Greige

 Greige (especially lavender-leaning varieties like this one) has been making waves as a new favorite not-quite neutral... and so has muted sage, so it only makes sense that the two would pair beautifully together.
 (For two such subdued colors, the resulting combination is definitely greater than the sum of its parts.)

-Teal & Camel
+Teal and Camel

 Look no further than the color wheel to discover why this pairing by Decorist designer Casey Hardin works so well.
 Orange is across the wheel from blue, making them complementary colors—so orange-tinged leathers and even golden metallics look super striking paired with teal.
-We love how versatile this palette is, with lots of opportunity to bring out boho vibes in the accessories and textures.
+We love how versatile this palette is, with lots of opportunities to bring out boho vibes in the accessories and textures.

-Black & Chartreuse
+Black and Chartreuse

 Is it just us, or is chartreuse having a major moment?
 This funky, rebellious shade is becoming a fast favorite.
 We love the idea of dialing up its already-head-turning look with a black or dark grey background to add some drama and glamour to this "look at me" shade.

-Pink & Blue
+Pink and Blue

 Ditch whatever "baby's first nursery" image comes to mind when you think of designing with pink and blue—tons of designers are showing that it's possible to pair these pastels without getting an infantile look.
 A mix of playful prints and grounding greys help elevate this color combination to #adulting status.

-Deep Red & Pool Blue
+Deep Red and Pool Blue

 Deep reds and super-saturated blues are classic Americana colorways (just take a look at colonial homes), but that doesn't mean they're tired or boring.
 Putting such lively colors next to one another makes a huge impact—and this green-tinged blue feels ultra-fresh as opposed to a more traditional navy.

-Gold & Sage
+Gold and Sage

-Cocoa & Lime
+Cocoa and Lime

 Doesn't this combination just sound delicious?
 This quirky abode makes use of traditional textiles in a neutral shade—the cocoa-colored damask—and then flips the script with a bright lime green slipper chair to make the space truly one-of-a-kind.
 This juxtaposition adds so much personality to this little corner.

-Robin's Egg & Navy
+Robin's Egg and Navy

-A surefire way to get a color combination that works: select two different variations on the same color—one dark, one light.
+A surefire way to get a color combination that works: Select two different variations on the same color—one dark, one light.
 (Paint chips can be your best friend in this regard.)
 Rich navy cabinets set the scene in this kitchen, where barely-there light robin's egg blue can really come to life.

-Periwinkle & Sapphire
+Periwinkle and Sapphire

 There's no rule that says jewel tones must exist in a dark and serious space—pairing them with lighter colors in the same family, as is done here, can bring a cheery and refreshing feel to even the most opulent colors.

-Slate & Saffron
+Slate and Saffron

-Slate and saffron, for a kids' room?
+Slate and saffron for a kids' room?
 It can be done.
 While those elegant colors might seem a little grown-up at first, styling them with a little whimsy (and a few other Crayola-box shades) infuses the space with plenty of childlike excitement.
 (Best of all, these colors are easy to grow into— so there's no need to repaint every two years.)